sagrawalx/sagrawalx.github.io/math/index.md

 {% include papers.html %}

 My PhD thesis is available [here](https://escholarship.org/uc/item/1sp926n0).
 There are several errata in the document.
 Most are not terribly serious, but I suggest that readers look at the arXiv version.
-However, it's worth notingn that the arXiv version does omit some of the expository content of the thesis.
+However, it's worth noting that the arXiv version does omit some of the expository content of the thesis.

 # Miscellaneous